 Award winning attorneys in Baltimore and Washington D.C. fight for maximum compensation for surgical site error victims

-If you or someone you love suffered harm as the result of a surgical site error, contact the medical malpractice law firm of Schochor, Federico and Staton, P.A.
+If you or someone you love suffered harm as the result of a surgical site error, contact the medical malpractice law firm of Schochor, Staton, Goldberg and Cardea, P.A.
 Not only have our lawyers been rated highly by Best Lawyers™, Super Lawyers™, Martindale-Hubbell™, and more, we have recovered millions of dollars in settlements and verdicts on behalf of our clients.
-With offices in Baltimore and Washington D.C., the attorneys of Schochor, Federico and Staton, P.A. have the knowledge to successfully assist you with your claim.
+With offices in Baltimore and Washington D.C., the attorneys of Schochor, Staton, Goldberg and Cardea, P.A. have the knowledge to successfully assist you with your claim.
 Contact the office at 410-234-1000 to arrange a confidential consultation.